coder-with-a-bushido/slangonary/README.md

 # Slanganory

-A Flutter app alternative for giving slang definitions based on the Urban Dictionary.
+A Flutter app for searching slang definitions from the Urban Dictionary.

 ## Architecture
 * The dictionary definition calls are handled through repositories, so that the source can easily be swapped.